Tag: startup

 • Term Sheet Purgatory

-There’s a lot of advice about (1) how to attract VCs, and (2) how to negotiate a venture capital term sheet.
-Both sets of advice tend to ignore the gap between an investor’s expression of investment interest and your startup’s receipt of the term sheet.
-I refer to this waiting period as “term sheet purgatory.”…
+There’s plenty of advice on (1) how to attract VCs and (2) how to negotiate a venture capital term sheet.
+What gets less attention is the messy middle, the period between an investor expressing interest and you actually receiving a term sheet.
+I call that waiting period term sheet purgatory.
+Term sheet purgatory is an…

 • November Rain

-Whenever a startup considers paying a “finder” for successful investor introductions, I have the same type of conversation with the founders that goes something like this: — Startup: “Finder” knows a lot of investors and he’ll introduce us if we pay him [6]% of all capital raised through the introductions.
-Me: Is “finder” a registered…
+When a startup considers paying a “finder” for investor introductions, I usually have the same conversation with founders.
+It goes something like this.
+A typical conversation about a finder Startup: A finder knows a lot of investors and will introduce us if we pay 6% of any capital we raise through those introductions.
+Me: Is…

 • Dealing with a Startup Creeper